TJAdryan/urban_canvas/README.md

 # Urban Canvas 🏙️

 A data science project that identifies and quantifies visual indicators of urban gentrification by correlating economic data with high-resolution satellite imagery.
+This project is going to focus on a couple of slices of Brooklyn instead of the whole borough, I am planning to add more areas once the initial results are in, to for model valadation.

 ## 📋 Project Overview